 The response is exactly what's expected.
 The destination host is across the internet, which has an MTU of 1500 bytes.
 Even though the sending host's local network connection has an MTU of 9000 bytes, the host can't reach the destination host with the 8000-byte packet and gets an ICMP message accordingly.
 PMTUD is working correctly.

-For comparison, here's the same ping, but the destination host is across an IPSec VPN tunnel:
+For comparison, here's the same ping, but the destination host is across a Site-to-Site VPN IPSec tunnel:

 ping 192.168.6.130 -M do -s 8000 PING 192.168.0.130 (192.168.0.130) 8000(8028) bytes of data.
 From 192.0.2.2 icmp_seq=1 Frag needed and DF set (mtu = 1358)